owlbarn/tutorial/book/slicing/README.md

 ### Conventions in Definition

-Essentially, Owl's slicing functions are very similar to those in Numpy.
-So if you already know how to slice n-dimensional arrays in Numpy, you should find this chapter very easy.
+Essentially, Owl's slicing functions are very similar to those in NumPy.
+So if you already know how to slice n-dimensional arrays in NumPy, you should find this chapter very easy.

 The core building block is the slice definition.
 Slice definition is a `index list`.
 Each element within the `index list` corresponds one dimension in the passed in data, and it defines how the indices along this dimension should be accessed.
 Owl provides three constructors `I`, `L`, and `R` to let you specify single index, a list of indices, or a range of indices.